-- The length of that one test session is determined by the number of subtests you've selected.
+- The length of the test session is determined by the number of Professional Readiness Examination subtests you've selected.

 In computer-based testing, examinees complete the tests by selecting answers on-screen to multiple-choice questions and typing responses to the constructed-response assignment, if applicable.
 See "Reporting to the Test Site," "What to Bring to the Test Site," and "Test Site Rules" for details about the day of the test, including information about identification and security policies.

 Preliminary test results for the tests or subtests containing only multiple-choice questions will be provided at the testing center at the conclusion of your test and will indicate pass/fail status.
 If you took a test or subtest with a constructed-response assignment, this will be indicated on the preliminary test results printout.
 The printout will also include a brief explanation of how the constructed-response assignment will be scored.
 The MDE does not accept these preliminary test results for the purpose of issuing teaching certificates or endorsements.
 It is your responsibility to complete all necessary application processes required for obtaining a Michigan teaching certificate or endorsement for which passing one or more MTTC test(s) is required.

 Copyright © 2015 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.